Google minimalism and look at the images that come up, friend.

 Look behind-the-scenes at how I'm killing my hoarding habit by becoming a special email friend!

-You'll get extra photos, tips, and other good stuff in your inbox every other Wednesday at 8 am PST.
+You'll get extra photos, tips, and other good stuff in your inbox twice a month (read: when a new post goes up).

 Just click the button below to get in on the goodness.